RosanaFSS/SQL/README.md

 - A table is a combination of rows and columns.
 - Common data types include characters such as Char and Varchar, numbers such as integer.

-- I created an IBM Db2 database instance on cloud.
+- Hands-on Lab | I created an IBM Cloud account and provision for a Database instance on cloud with  DB2 Lite Plan.

 ### Module 2 - Basic SQL